Red Special: Variations

 The Guild models of the early 1990s featured three major configurations.
 Of the three, the "Signature" model was closest to May's guitar, although it was made of mahogany (body and neck) and ebony (fingerboard) and sported Trisonic-styled "Brian May" pick-ups made by Seymour Duncan and hardware (including the unique bridge) from Schaller.
 The "Special" model featured a stop-tailpiece rather than a vibrato, the middle pick-up was moved back next to the bridge pick-up for a humbucking look, and the back of the guitar had no binding.
-The "Standard" model featured a more common Strat-style 5-way pick-up selector switch, a longer scale neck, and a deeper headstock angle.
+The "Standard" model featured a more common Stratocaster-style 5-way pick-up selector switch, a longer scale neck, and a deeper headstock angle.
 Andrew Guyton made May a double-neck version, which has never been a production model.

 Restoration

 After viewing the replicas and taking note of the wear and tear the Red Special had suffered during nearly 30 years of constant touring, May had Fryer restore the original Red Special in 1998 using as much original and time-period specific material as possible.
 Damaged veneer on the back of the guitar was removed and new pieces scarfed in.
 The binding was removed and various nicks and dents in the top were repaired.
 Fryer re-finished the neck and body in the original Rustin's Plastic Coating used in the creation over the existing finish, and fretboard wear was repaired and dot-markers replaced.
 The original electrics were also re-wired and overhauled, and cosmetic work was done, such as filling in holes and worn areas on access panels, pick-up covers (worn by May's use of a sixpence as opposed to a standard plectrum) and the front scratchplate.

 The restored Red Special is prominently featured during a series of video interviews with Guitarist in 1999, in which May also demonstrated its feedback capabilities.

-At the end of the Queen + Paul Rodgers tour in 2005, May had several revisions made to the original Red Special, including having the zero fret replaced for the first time (this had been judged unnecessary at the time of the 1998 restoration) and making a larger opening for a new, modern 1/4" jack socket.
+At the end of the Queen + Paul Rodgers tour in 2005, May had several revisions made to the original Red Special, including having the zero fret replaced for the first time (this had been judged unnecessary at the time of the 1998 restoration) and making a larger opening for a new, modern -inch jack socket.
 Despite all of this work, the original frets (other than the zero fret) have never been replaced.

 Andrew Guyton of Guyton Guitars, carried out a limited restoration in April 2016.
 This work involved making good all the cracks in the Rustins Plastic Coating lacquer finish, repairing damage to the end and edge, and touching in of the fretboard and replacing one of the mother-of-pearl marker dots.
 Various parts, including the tremolo and bridge assembly were removed, serviced, cleaned and lubricated then refitted.
 The zero fret was also replaced again.